daniel-jach/treetag-fertilizer/README.md

 Description
 -----------

-The R function *treetag.fertilizer* calls a local installation of *TreeTagger* (Schmid, 1994) and identifies sentences in the parsed corpus.
+The R function *treetag.fertilizer* calls a local installation of *TreeTagger* (Schmid [1994](#ref-Schmid.1994)) and identifies sentences in the parsed corpus.
 The output is a dataframe with tokens in rows and annotations in columns.

 Usage
 -----